 We’re in the 2020s, a time where all our activity generates data on a daily basis (at the least).
 This data is complex in structure, heavy in terms of volume and unique in its content as we move from one person to another, or one business to another.
-Over these past months, we also have been hearing the phrase “Artificial Intelligence” being used in meetings, casual conversations and in talks.
+We’ve heard the term “Artificial Intelligence” being used in meetings, casual conversations, adverts, TVs and many more.
+AI tools are now considered an everyday tool.
 However, without a proper foundation of data, and data science, Artificial Intelligence is no easy feat to approach.

 What is Data Science?